Brandon Creighton

-Charles Brandon Creighton (born August 5, 1970) is an American attorney and politician from Conroe, Texas, who is a Republican member of the Texas Senate from District 4, and a former member of the Texas House of Representatives from District 16.
+Charles Brandon Creighton (born August 5, 1970) is an American lawyer and politician who is the Chancellor-elect of the Texas Tech University System.
+He represented the 4th district in the Texas Senate from 2014 to 2025.
+A member of the Republican Party, he previously represented the 16th district in the Texas House of Representatives from 2007 to 2014.
+Creighton served as president pro tempore of the Texas Senate in 2025.

-Background
+Early life, education, and career

-Brandon Creighton was born in Conroe, Texas to Patricia (née Kincannon) and Morris Creighton.
+Creighton was born in Conroe, Texas to Patricia (née Kincannon) and Morris Creighton.
 He is the youngest of their three children.
 He is a long-term member of the First Baptist Church of Conroe.
 He is an eighth-generation Montgomery County resident, where he resides with his family.
 Creighton graduated from Conroe High School, and holds a Bachelor of Arts degree from the University of Texas at Austin and a Juris Doctor from Oklahoma City University School of Law in Oklahoma City, Oklahoma.

-While he was a student at the University of Texas, Creighton worked as a Senate Messenger, and is the first to ever go on to serve as a State Senator.
+While he was a student at the University of Texas, Creighton worked as a Senate Messenger and is the first Senate Messenger ever to go on to serve as a State Senator.
 He also served as a policy advisor in the Texas Senate.

 Creighton is vice president and general counsel of the Signorelli Company, a home and office building development firm in Conroe.
 He is also a rancher.

-Political career
+Texas House of Representatives

 Creighton's first campaign was for the Texas House District 16 in 2002 (based entirely in suburban Montgomery County, near Houston in the southeastern portion of the state).
 He lost to the incumbent, attorney Ruben W. Hope, Jr., 6,126 (55.6 percent) to 4,884 (44.4 percent).
 In 2006, Hope decided to retire and not seek re-election.

 In 2006 after Hope's decision to retire, Creighton joined two intraparty rivals, Dale Inman and Vicky Rudy, in the Republican primary.
 Creighton won the Republican nomination for House District 16 with 56.6 percent of the vote.
 In the 2006 general election, Creighton defeated the Democrat Pat Poland, 23,945 (75 percent) to 7,963 (25 percent).
 Since first winning the seat in 2006, Creighton has faced no further primary or general election opponents.